SAN vs. NAS: Which One You Should Choose - Qiling

 What is SAN

-SAN, Storage Area Network, also called Storage Network, is a computer network which provides access to consolidated, block-level data storage.
-SANs are primarily used to access data storage devices, such as disk arrays and tape libraries from servers so that the devices appear to the operating system as direct-attached storage.
-A SAN typically is a dedicated network of storage devices not accessible through the local area network (LAN).
+A Storage Area Network (SAN) is a dedicated computer network that provides access to consolidated, block-level data storage.
+It allows servers to access data storage devices, such as disk arrays and tape libraries, as if they were directly attached to the system, rather than through the local area network (LAN).

 (Information source: https://en.wikipedia.org/wiki/Storage_area_network)